long98191/lost-mine/content/1. World/Sword Coast/Phandalin and Surrounding/Townmaster's Hall.md

 Harbin complained about orcs raiders running loose on the Triboar Trail, near Wyvern Tor, a few days' journey east of Phandalin.
 He offered your party 100gp to take care of the problem.
 --> See [[Orc's Trouble]].

-Sildar Hallwinter, as an agent of the [[Lord's Alliance]] seeking to bringing law and order to Phandalin, believes that the only way to accomplish the task is to find the lost mine of [[Wave Echo Cave]] and the [Rockseeker](Gundren%20Rockseeker.md) brothers put it back into production.
+Sildar Hallwinter, as an agent of the [[Lords' Alliance]] seeking to bringing law and order to Phandalin, believes that the only way to accomplish the task is to find the lost mine of [[Wave Echo Cave]] and the [Rockseeker](Gundren%20Rockseeker.md) brothers put it back into production.
 Sildar encouraged the party to keep up the pressure on the Cragmaw goblins, and offered a 500 gp reward if they can locate Cragmaw Castle and  defeat or drive off the tribe's chieftain.
 --> See [[Finding Cragmaw Castle]].

 Sildar's fellow Lords' Alliance member, [[Iarno Albrek]], has gone missing for a few months after being assigned to the Phandalin post.
 Sildar's sources said that Iarno disappeared while exploring the area  around [[Tresendar Manor]].
 He asked you to investigate the manor and the surrounding area to find and bring back larno - or what's left of him, if something killed him.
 Sildar describes larno as "a short, darkbearded human wizard in his thirties."